spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/create-custom-role.md

 4. Verify that the custom role is listed in the **Project Roles** tab.

 5. Assign the custom Tenant role to a user or group to validate that the permissions are applied correctly.

+## Edit a Custom Role

+To edit a custom role in Palette, use the following steps.

+### Prerequisites

+- You need a Tenant admin role with the `role.update` permission to edit a custom role.

+### Edit a Custom Role

+1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

+2. Navigate to the left **Main Menu** and select **Roles**.

+3. Navigate to the tab that corresponds to the role type you want to edit.
+For example, if you want to edit a custom Project role, navigate to the **Project Roles** tab.

+4. Locate the custom role you want to edit and click on row to expose the details drawer.

+5. Click on the **Actions** button and select **Edit Role**.

+6. Make the necessary changes to the custom role.

+7. Click on the **Save Changes** button at the bottom of the page.

+### Validate

+To validate that the custom role is edited successfully, follow these steps.

+1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

+2. Navigate to the left **Main Menu** and select **Roles**.

+3. Navigate to the tab that corresponds to the role type you edited the role from.

+4. Verify that the custom role is listed in the roles list.

+5. Assign the custom role to a user or group to validate that the permissions are applied correctly.

+6. Log in as a user with the custom role assigned and verify that the permissions are applied correctly.

+## Delete a Custom Role

+To delete a custom role in Palette, use the following steps.

+### Prerequisites

+- You need a Tenant admin role with the `role.delete` permission to delete a custom role.

+### Delete a Custom Role

+1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

+2. Navigate to the left **Main Menu** and select **Roles**.

+3. Navigate to the tab that corresponds to the role type you want to delete.
+For example, if you want to delete a custom Project role, navigate to the **Project Roles** tab.

+4. Locate the custom role you want to delete and click on row to expose the details drawer.

+5. Click on the **Actions** button and select **Delete Role**.

+6. Confirm the deletion by clicking on the **OK** button in the confirmation dialog.

+### Validate

+To validate that the custom role is deleted successfully, follow these steps.

+1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

+2. Navigate to the left **Main Menu** and select **Roles**.

+3. Navigate to the tab that corresponds to the role type you deleted the role from.

+4. Verify that the custom role is no longer listed in the roles list.

+5. Review the permissions assigned to the users or groups that had the custom role assigned to ensure that the permissions are removed.